 We understand that being the victim of sexual harassment, whether it be offensive comments, loss of a position, denial of a promotion, or sexual assault or battery, can have devastating financial, familial, social, and emotional results.
 Victims of sexual harassment can spend years in counseling, and deal with a variety of mental issues which preclude them from again being gainfully employed.
 This results not only in further stress to the victim but to the victim’s family.
 It can also result in lost income if the victim is fired, demoted, suspended, or otherwise has an adverse employment action taken against them.

 At Cates Mahoney, LLC, we strive to ensure that every victim of sexual harassment receives compensation for their losses associated with the wrongdoings of another person.
-A Belleville employment lawyer at Cates Mahoney will be familiar with the interaction of local, state, and federal laws prohibiting sexual harassment in the workplace.
+An Illinois employment lawyer at Cates Mahoney will be familiar with the interaction of local, state, and federal laws prohibiting sexual harassment in the workplace.
 We will assess your claim and help you determine the best course of action for recovering compensation.

 If you or a friend or loved one has been sexually harassed at work, we are here to speak with you.
 Please give us a call today at 618-277-3644 for your no cost, no obligation consultation, or contact us online, and let us know how we can help you.